All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Micro-CT analysis of bones from GLP-1R agonist-treated animals consistently shows preservation or improvement of trabecular microarchitectural parameters: trabecular number, thickness, spacing, and connectivity density.
 Cortical bone thickness and periosteal apposition are also favorably affected.
 These microarchitectural effects are important because they determine bone strength independent of BMD.

-Human Clinical Data: Comprehensive Analysis
+Human Clinical Data: full analysis

 STEP Program DXA Analysis

 Total body DXA analysis revealed that lean mass decreased by approximately 5 to 7 kg alongside 10 to 12 kg fat mass loss, yielding a lean mass proportion of total weight loss of approximately 30 to 40%.
-When adjusted for body weight, the lean mass proportion was not significantly different from what is observed with caloric restriction alone, suggesting semaglutide does not preferentially deplete lean mass.
+When adjusted for body weight, the lean mass proportion was not significantly different from what is observed with caloric restriction alone, suggesting semaglutide doesn't preferentially deplete lean mass.

 Areal BMD (aBMD), as measured by DXA, is influenced by bone size.
 During weight loss, reduced soft tissue overlying the skeleton can affect DXA measurements through beam-hardening artifacts.
 This technical consideration means that DXA may slightly overestimate true BMD loss during significant weight loss.
 Volumetric BMD assessment (by QCT or HR-pQCT) would provide more accurate measurements but was not performed in the STEP trials.